Mateusz Musiałowski: Liverpool

 After trials with Premier League side Arsenal, Musiałowski joined rivals Liverpool in August 2020.
 He signed his first professional contract in July 2021, and has trained with Liverpool's first team.

 In July 2022, he made his unofficial Liverpool debut, coming on as a substitute in a 3–0 friendly defeat to Strasbourg.

 Musiałowski was set to join Austrian Bundesliga side TSV Hartberg in the summer of 2023, before the deal collapsed at the last minute.

 He made his first team debut as a second-half substitute on 14 March 2024 in a 6–1 Europa League win over Sparta Prague during the round of 16 at Anfield, becoming only the second Polish player to play for Liverpool (the other being Jerzy Dudek) and the first outfield Pole to make an official appearance for the Merseyside outfit.

 Following the conclusion of the 2023–24 season, the club confirmed that Musiałowski would depart upon the expiration of his contract.

 Omonia

 Despite garnering interest from Polish top-tier clubs, Musiałowski decided to continue his career abroad.
 On 5 August 2024, he signed a three-year deal with Cypriot club Omonia, where he joined his compatriot Mariusz Stępiński.

+On 4 September 2026, the media reported Musiałowski was to join another Nicosia-based club Olympiakos Nicosia on loan for the rest of the season.
+Four days later, the move was cancelled.